 The role of melanin in the aging process

-Melanosomes are pockets in your skin cells that carry melanin, which gives your skin its pigment.
+Melanosomes are granules within skin cells that store melanin, which gives your skin its pigment.
 Darker skin has more melanin.
 Lighter skin has less.
 But melanin isn’t just for show.
-It also absorbs and scatters light, protecting you from ultraviolet rays.
+It absorbs and scatters light, protecting you from ultraviolet rays.
 One 1979 study showed that an average of 55% of the sun’s ultraviolet rays penetrate Caucasian skin, while only 18% penetrate African-American skin.

-Of course, skin types and tones vary even within the same ethnicity, but if a darker skinned African-American and a lighter-skinned Caucasian spent the same amount of time in the sun, the Caucasion would be less protected and their collagen and elastin would break down sooner than in would in the African-American.
-But all that melanin in African-American skin makes it more vulnerable to hyperpigmentation issues.
+Of course, skin types and tones vary even within the same ethnicity, but if a darker-skinned African-American and a lighter-skinned Caucasian spent the same amount of time in the sun, the Caucasian is less protected and their collagen and elastin degenerates sooner than would the African-American.
+But the extra melanin in African-American skin renders it more vulnerable to hyperpigmentation.

 Want to know where you stand and what to keep an eye out for based on your race and ethnicity?
 Below, we offer anti-aging advice for every ethnicity.

 Caucasian skin has very little pigment to protect your collagen from breaking down at an early age.
+Northern European caucasians with thinner skin develop visibly rough skin texture with aging and ultraviolet (sun) exposure.
 Wrinkles can appear as early as your 20s.

-Sunscreen all day every day to prevent new dark spots.
-Prescription-strength skin care products to break up the excess pigment and even out skin tone.
-Gentle chemical peels and laser therapies can help, too.
+Best remedies: Sun protection to prevent new dark spots.
+Prescription-strength skincare products to normalize pigment distribution and even out skin tone.
+Gentle chemical peels, intense pulsed light, and laser treatment may also help.

-Sunscreen all day every day.
-Light and laser therapies help to even out skin tone and smooth away acne scars.
+Best remedies: Sun protection.
+Light and laser therapies and/or light chemical peels help to even out skin tone and smooth away acne scars.
+Tretinoin (GOLD) also may lighten darkly pigmented areas.

 East Asian skin